 More on Race and the Death Penalty:

-Facts about the Death Penalty, Death Penalty Information Center, June 1, 2020.
+Enduring Injustice: The Persistence of Racial Discrimination in the U.S. Death Penalty, Death Penalty Information Center, September 2020.

 - Policy Issues: Race, Death Penalty Information Center.